Amber Waves of Honey

 And like many farmers, weather can wreak havoc on their livelihood.

 In Jane’s area, that comes in the form of tidal surges from hurricanes that destroy their hives – thousands of them.
-Jane has averaged about 3,100 hives the past few years, but those numbers have been cut in half – sometimes completely wiped out.
+Sometimes Jane’s hive count is cut in half – sometimes completely wiped out.
 Specifically by Hurricane Ike in 2008 and Hurricane Harvey in 2017.
 Jane had to start over from scratch and rebuild the lost colonies.

 The back-breaking hard work, the stings, traveling from beeyard to beeyard, back and forth, back and forth, over across the 100-mile radius, over and over … none of that makes Jane want to do anything but collect hive after hive, frame after frame, of the light, golden amber honey that her bees in the Evadale area make while foraging on tallow trees.